 Fancy yarns can be sub-divided into the below categories:

-It is different in texture from normal double yarn.
+- The texture of marl yarn is different from normal double yarn.

-They can create discreet pinstripes in men’s suiting or can produce a subtly and irregularly patterned knitted fabric with a relatively simple fabric construction.
+- Discreet pinstripes in men’s suiting or subtly and irregularly patterned knitted fabric can be produced by marl yarns.

 SPIRAL OR CORKSCREW YARN